SHIMI GOODMAN....INTERNATIONAL TENOR.

 Scroll down to read more...

-Shimi's West End debut was as Akaash in Andrew Lloyd Webber's production of Bombay Dreams.
-He played Mary Sunshine in the musical Chicago alongside Brooke Shields and Christie Brinkley.
-He was a featured singer in the original cast of the record breaking hit West End show Dirty Dancing.
-He also toured the UK playing the role of Che in Bill Kenwright’s acclaimed production of Evita and played the role of Minister in The Who’s Tommy in Frankfurt, Germany.
-Shimi created the lead part of Samuel in the world premiere of the musical Salt & Honey in Jerusalem, sharing the stage with Dudu Fisher and the world famous violinist Didier Lockwood.
-He played the leading role of Don Lockwood in Singin’ in the Rain, receiving rave reviews such as “he’s a looker, a hoofer and BOY can he sing”.
-Shimi also created the role of the Drag Queen in Sir Tim Rice’s production of From Here to Eternity which was filmed and aired on Sky Arts and in cinemas worldwide.
-Other shows include A Midsummer Night’s Dream and Ragtime at the Regent’s Park Open Air Theatre, Paper Dolls, and the Emcee in Cabaret.
-On TV he also played the role of Roi in the popular series Skins.
+Shimi has been performing since the age of 14 and his first lead role was at the age of 17 as Don Jose in an Israeli production of Carmen which was also televised.
+His West End debut was as Akaash in Andrew Lloyd Webber's production of Bombay Dreams.
+He played Mary Sunshine in the musical Chicago alongside actresses such as Linda Carter, Brooke Shields and model Christie Brinkley.
+He was also a lead performer in the original cast of the record breaking hit West End show Dirty Dancing.
+In Evita, Shimi toured the UK playing the role of Che.
+He also played the role of Minister in The Who’s Tommy in Frankfurt, Germany receiving rave reviews.
+Shimi created the lead part of Samuel in the world premiere of the musical Salt & Honey in Jerusalem, sharing the stage with Dudu Fisher and French Jazz violinist Didier Lockwood.
+Playing the leading role of Don Lockwood in Singin’ in the Rain, he received great notices such as “he’s a looker, a hoofer and BOY can he sing”.
+Shimi created the role of the Waikiki bar owner in the original West End cast of Sir Tim Rice’s production of From Here to Eternity which was also filmed and aired on Sky Arts and in cinemas worldwide.
+Other shows include A Midsummer Night’s Dream and Ragtime at Regent’s Park Open Air Theatre, Paper Dolls, and the Emcee in Cabaret.

 Shimi can be heard on the soundtracks of many of the shows he has played in and on his solo album When You Hear My Voice.